ragsagar/resume/ragsagar.rst

 Experience
 ----------
-Django/Python Developer   Mquotient, Pune   June 2012 - Present
+Django/Python Developer   Mquotient, Pune   (June 2012 - February 2013)

 Computer Skills
 ---------------
 * Extensive knowledge in Python.
 * Extensive knowledge in Django web framework.
 * Knowledge in django apps like tastypie, crispy forms, mongoengine etc.
-* Extensive knowlege in Gnu/Linux administration and AWS server management.
+* Knowledge in automating deployment using fabric.
 * Extensive knowledge in Git Source Code Management.
 * Knowledge in Document oriented database MongoDB
 * Knowledge in angular.js
 * Knowledge in golang.
-* Knowledge in using Vim editor.
+* Knowledge in using Vim and Emacs (I like both).

 Awards
 ------